 A high throughput Hadoop File System (HDFS) was implemented in a cloud-based service in conjunction with managed Apache Spark runtime infrastructure.
 These automated analysis pipelines were executable by simple RESTful API requests that were exposed to laboratory information management systems (LIMS) in an effort to trigger automated cluster acquisition, high-throughput bioinformatics analysis in Apache Spark and robust output to an HDFS implementation of a “delta-lake” (a datalake that enforces ACID (atomicity, consistency, isolation, and durability)-based transactions).

-In the most burdensome pipeline that the client had, there was a more than 50x speedup.
-Along with speeding up the pipelines, the Arrayo team built out a testing suite to ensure that the new distributed pipeline would give the same results when prompted with the same data as before.
-The thorough concordance tests ensure that the team remains on the path of continuous integration, as soon as non-concordance is identified they can utilize the previous test cases to ensure new changes don’t have unintended consequences on the pipeline.
+In the most burdensome pipeline the client had a 50x increase in run time was seen.
+Along with increasing pipeline efficiency of the pipelines, the Arrayo team built out a testing suite to ensure that the new distributed pipelines would give the same results when prompted with the same data as before.
+The thorough concordance testing ensured that the team remained on the path of continuous integration.
+As soon as non-concordance is identified previous test cases can be utilized to ensure new changes will not have unintended consequences on said pipelines.

 The inclusion of a fully cloud-based architecture agnostic of cloud vendors allowed a portable and scalable code base that could be implemented in any future iterations of cloud deployment.
 Development operations (DevOps) were handled by the use of open source code repository implementations of Git, open build engine implementations of Jenkins, and automated artifact and containerization storage in various cloud repositories.
 Arrayo played a major role in the architecture, development, and implementation of the bioinformatics pipelines, datalake formation, and DevOps related activities throughout the duration of the project.